Exploiting Cultural Biases via Homoglyphs in Text-to-Image Synthesis: Discussion, Challenges, and Conclusion

-We now discuss our findings in more detail, including the reason for the models' behavior (\cref{sec:reason_behavior}) and how this behavior might be mitigated (\cref{sec:avoiding_behavior}).
-We also raise the question if this model property is compellingly bad (\cref{sec:not_a_bug}) and note some limitations of our analysis (\cref{sec:limitations}).
+We now further discuss the social impact of our findings, including possible malicious applications.
+We also raise the question of whether this model property is compellingly bad, and point out some limitations of our research.